 This list is courtesy of Scott J. Budde, CFA, Bowdoin Class of 1981, as compiled for his book, “Compelling Returns – A Practical Guide to Socially Responsible Investing” (2008).
-This book, available in the Career Planning Library, is a great practical and detailed guide to the industry.
+This book, available in the Career Exploration and Development Library, is a great practical and detailed guide to the industry.
 Mr. Budde, a Managing Director at TIAA-CREF Asset Management, serves as the leader of TIAA-CREF’s Global Social and Community Investing Initiative.
 He has indicated a willingness to speak with Bowdoin students that are interested in socially responsible investing and microfinance.

 - Accion: International microfinance network providing loans, guarantees, and equity investments to worldwide partners.
 They also operate in the United States, providing microfinance loans.

 - Blue Orchard: Swiss-based investment firm with funds dedicated to international microfinance.